olawale0254/olawale0254portfolio2/_pages/about.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=olawale0254.olawale0254)

-<div style="text-align: justify">Abimbola Olawale is a Statistician and a Data Scientist whose researches are around data mining, machine learning, deep learning and computer vision.
-He is a graduate of statistics and currently works as a Data Scientist at Data Science Nigeria, which is a non-profit organisation aiming to develop Nigeria’s AI
+<div style="text-align: justify">Abimbola Olawale is an AI Enginner whose researches are around Data mining, Machine learning, Deep learning and Computer vision.
+He is a lover of computer vision and has worked on many projects related to Object Detectionn and Semantic Extractions.
+Resently He fell inlove with the application of computer vision in Sports and he is currently reserching around that .</div>
-  ecosystem and also build 1 million AI talent in ten years.
-He is part of the crowdsourcing research team that works on getting and analysing data efficiently from different users across various location.</div>